ruralroots/softflowd/README.md

 * Display all ***Active*** Interfaces:    `sf active`

-  * Reports all currently active interfaces.
+  * Reports all currently active interfaces and their corresponding ProcessID.

 * ***Shutdown*** All Monitored Instances Gracefully and Close softflowd:<br>`sf shutdown`